-In October 2017, through our Operating Partnership, we entered into a limited liability company agreement with Fantasia, Atlantis Senior Living 9, LLC, a Delaware limited liability company ("Fantasy"), and formed Summit Fantasy Pearl Holdings, LLC (the "FPH JV").
-The FPH JV is not consolidated in our condensed consolidated financial statements and is accounted for under the equity-method.
-As of March 31, 2019 and December 31, 2018, we have a 10% interest in the FPH JV which owns six properties.
+In October 2017, through our Operating Partnership, we entered into a limited liability company agreement with Fantasia, Atlantis Senior Living 9, LLC, a Delaware limited liability company ("Fantasy"), and Fantasy Pearl LLC, a Delaware limited liability company ("Fantasy"), and formed Summit Fantasy Pearl Holdings, LLC (the "FPH JV").
+The FPH JV is not consolidated in our condensed consolidated financial statements and is accounted for under the equitymethod.
+As of June 30, 2019 and December 31, 2018, we have a 10% interest in the FPH JV which owns six properties.